On bi-skew braces and brace blocks: Bi-skew braces and solutions of the Yang--Baxter equation

-\begin{theorem} Let $(X,r)$ be an injective solution.
-Then $G(X,r)$ is a bi-skew brace if and only if for all $x,y\in X$, $\sigma_{\hsigma_x(y)}=\sigma_y$. \end{theorem} \begin{proof} The implication from left to right is a consequence of Proposition~\ref{prop: condition solution bi} and the fact that $(X,r)$ is injective.
+The cycle structures of $\psi_1(x)$ and $\psi_2(x)$ are the same; they are both of order two and fix four points.
+Therefore, there exists a bijection $\theta\colon G\to H$ such that $\theta \psi_1(x)=\psi_2(x)\theta$, and in particular the bijection gives an isomorphism between the solutions $r_{A}$ and $r_{B}$. \end{example} We now deal with the opposite situation, where we start with a given solution and ask whether the skew brace on the structure group is a bi-skew brace. \begin{theorem} Let $(X,r)$ be an injective solution.
+Then $G(X,r)$ is a bi-skew brace if and only if $\sigma_{\hsigma_x(y)}=\sigma_y$ for all $x,y\in X$. \end{theorem} \begin{proof} The implication from left to right is a consequence of Proposition~\ref{prop: condition solution bi} and the fact that $(X,r)$ is injective.